Cambridge IGCSE Secondary School in Zimbabwe

 There is no “keeping your head down.”

-With six in a class, everyone participates.
+In a class this small, everyone participates.
 Everyone answers.
 Everyone thinks.

 Homework must be completed to a high standard.
 If difficulty arises, support is available after school, during evening prep and across the weekend.
 Time is not allowed to become the enemy.